yimuchen/dotfiles/README.md

 ## Latex settings

-Custom latex aliasing, symbols and styling files.
+Custom latex aliasing, symbols, and styling files.
 This is mainly for standalone documents generate without minimum document format restrictions and _not_ publication ready.
 For any serious publications, it would be better to directly create a separate copy to ensure the object styles are properly frozen.